-Sloan’s application requirements already buck the M7 standard by sidestepping traditional written essays and soliciting a cover letter and video statement.
+Sloan’s application requirements already buck the M7 standard by sidestepping traditional written essays and soliciting a cover letter and video statement (see our related blog on How to Tackle the MIT Sloan Application).
 MIT Sloan offers applicants a sample for reference, and will permit you to craft your own providing you’re as meticulous as possible.
 Adds Sloan:

 “We should be able to see your line of reporting to the top of your organization, and to easily find you, your peers, your supervisor, their peers, and your direct reports, as well as any other recommenders from your current organization.”

 This is an interesting move for MIT Sloan, and a great one.
 As a Fortuna expert coach and former Stanford GSB Alumni Interviewer, I’ve witnessed countless candidates struggle to concisely convey within the constraints of their MBA application how valuable they are to their employers.
 There’s no room in the resume to do this, and if you have a really important role but an opaque job title, it’s even harder to get the message across.

 AN ORG CHART CAN DEMYSTIFY WHERE A CANDIDATE STANDS IN THEIR COMPANY